-The RT8880C provides the SET1 pin for platform users to set the VDD and VDDNB controller OCP_TDC threshold, DVIDx compensation bit1 and internal ramp amplitude (RSET & RSETA), and the SET2 pin to set VDD and VDDNB controller OCP trigger delay (OCPTRGDELAY), DVIDx compensation bit0, external offset function, VDDNB zero load-line and quick response threshold (QRTH & QRTHA).
+The RT8179A provides the SET1 pin for platform users to set the VDD and VDDNB controller OCP_TDC threshold, DVIDx compensation bit 1 and internal ramp amplitude (RSET & RSETA), and the SET2 pin to set VDD and VDDNB controller OCP trigger delay time (OCPTRGDELAY), DVIDx compensation bit 0, external offset function, VDDNB zero load line and quick response threshold (QRTH & QRTHA).
 To set these pin, platform designers should use resistive voltage divider on these pins, refer to Figure 6 and Figure 7.
-The voltages at the SET1 and SET2 pins are:
+The voltage at the SET1 and SET2 pin is